Evidlo/prelim/main.typ

     Carruthers will be inserted into a halo orbit around the L1 Lagrange point (about 1.5 million km from Earth, 235 Re), which is distant enough to observe the entirety of the geocorona from an outside vantage @baliukin over a long period.

-    Shown in @carruthers_orbit, this orbit deviates above/below the ecliptic plane by ±7° (31 Re) and ±28° (112 Re) in the dawn/dusk direction, providing important angular measurement diversity for tomographic analysis.
+    Shown in @carruthers_orbit, this orbit deviates above/below the ecliptic plane by ±7° (31 Re) and ±28° (112 Re) in the dawn/dusk direction, providing angular measurement diversity for tomographic analysis of the exosphere, shown @carruthers_orbit.
-    While multiple spacecraft would be ideal for improving spatiotemporal measurement resolution from the relatively slow 6 month orbital period, analysis in @static_validation shows that an observation window of just 2 weeks is sufficient to meet mission retrieval requirements during quiet exospheric conditions.

     #figure(
         grid(
-            columns: 2, gutter: 5pt,
+            rows: 2, gutter: 1em,
             subfigure(image("figures/carruthers_orbit_placeholder.jpg", width: 15em), "orbitfig", "6 month Carruthers orbit around L1"),
-            subfigure(image("figures/los_evolution_15d.png"), "orbitfig", "Angular diversity of orbit in ecliptic plane") ),
+            subfigure(image("figures/los_evolution_15d.png", width: 40em), "orbitfig", "Two week angular diversity of orbit in ecliptic plane")
+        ),
         caption: [#rt([FIXME: placeholder.])
 Carruthers orbit details]
     ) <carruthers_orbit>

-    Two cameras within Carruthers make up the #gls("GCI"), the primary instrument on board the spacecraft.
-The #gls("NFI") observes the inner exosphere at high resolution on a 30 minute cadence and the #gls("WFI") observes global distribution of exospheric hydrogen out to 25 Re on a 60 minute cadence.
-Together, these cameras are capable of measuring both the fast-evolving dynamics of the inner exosphere and global distribution of hydrogen along with interplanetary background Lyman-α signal (discussed in the next section).  @earth_fov shows the #gls("FOV") of the cameras relative to the inner exosphere boundary and outer exospheric limit (#rt[justifying 25 Re here?  exosphere goes out to 100 Re and beyond]).
+  Two cameras comprise the #gls("GCI"), the primary instrument on board the Carruthers spacecraft.
+The #gls("NFI") observes the inner exosphere at high resolution on a 30 minute cadence and the #gls("WFI") observes global distribution of exospheric hydrogen out to and arbitrary limit 25 Re on a 60 minute cadence.
   A summary of camera geometry specifications is given in @camera_specs.
+  Together, these cameras are capable of measuring both the fast-evolving dynamics of the inner exosphere and the global distribution of hydrogen along with the interplanetary background Lyman-α signal (discussed in the next section).  @earth_fov shows the #gls("FOV") of the cameras relative to the inner exosphere boundary and outer exospheric limit (#rt[justifying 25 Re here?  exosphere goes out to 100 Re and beyond]).

     #figure(
         image("figures/scratch_fov.jpg"),
-        caption: [#rt([FIXME: placeholder.])  (a) Carruthers camera FOV projected onto Earth tangent plane. (b) FOV relative to outer exosphere boundaries.]
+        caption: [#rt([FIXME: placeholder.])  (a) Carruthers camera FOV projected onto Earth tangent plane. (b) FOV relative to nominal exosphere boundaries.]
     ) <earth_fov>

     #figure(
         table(
-            table.header([Camera], [FOV\ (degrees)], [Resolution\ (pixels)], [Angular Res.\ (degrees)], [Spatial Res.\ (Re, projected)]),
+            table.header([Camera], [FOV\ (degrees)], [Resolution\ (pixels)], [Angular Res.\ (degrees)], [Spatial Res. \*\ (Re, projected)]),
             align: horizon,
             [WFI], [18°], [512²], $35·10^(-3)$, [0.14],
             [NFI], [3.6°], [1024²], $3.5·10^(-3)$, [0.014],
             columns: (auto, auto, auto, auto, auto),
         ),
-        caption: [Camera geometry specifications.\ Spatial resolution is projected onto Earth tangent plane as in @earth_fov(a)]
+        caption: [Camera geometry specifications.\ Spatial resolution is projected onto Earth tangent plane as in @earth_fov(a)\ \* Assuming spacecraft is located at 1.5·10⁶ km distance from Earth]
     ) <camera_specs>